motconkien/Data-Projetcs/README.md

 - Data collection:
     - Courses information: course name, unit, review number, average star, level and output of courses
     - Courses reviews: course name, reviewer name, date of review, review content and rating star
+Updated: using selenium to react with web directly (only a link in list links)

 2. Output
-Data will be saved in csv format
+Data will be saved in csv format or json format